geoserver/geoserver/doc/en/user/source/extensions/authkey/index.rst

 #.
 User/group service to be used.

 Some of the key providers can require additional configuration parameter.
-These will appear under the Key Provider combobox when one of those is selected.
+These will appear under the Key Provider combo-box when one of those is selected.

 After configuring the filter it is necessary to put this filter on the authentication filter chain(s).